zand3rs/memori/README.md

   adapter: "redis", //-- defaults to "memory" when not provided
   host: "localhost",
   port: 6379,
+  password: "abc123", //-- use password to authenticate if not empty
   db: 1, //-- use db 1 instead of the default 0
   ttl: 300, //-- set the default ttl to 300 secs; defaults to 0 when not provided
   prefix: "my_cache", //-- set key prefix